USS Congress (1799)

-USS Congress was a nominally rated 38-gun wooden-hulled, three-masted heavy frigate of the United States Navy.
-James Hackett built her in Portsmouth New Hampshire and she was launched on 15 August 1799.
-She was one of the original six frigates whose construction the Naval Act of 1794 had authorized.
-The name "Congress" was among ten names submitted to President George Washington by Secretary of War Timothy Pickering in March 1795 for the frigates that were to be constructed.Joshua Humphreys designed these frigates to be the young Navy's capital ships, and so Congress and her sisters were larger and more heavily armed and built than the standard frigates of the period.
+USS Congress was a three-masted heavy frigate, one of the first six ships of the newly created US Navy.
+Built by James Hackett at the Portsmouth Naval Shipyard, she was launched on 15 August 1799 and nominally rated as a 38-gun frigate (despite often carrying up to 48 guns).
+The name Congress was chosen from a list of ten names submitted to President George Washington by Secretary of War Timothy Pickering in March 1795.
+As Joshua Humphreys intended for the frigates to serve as the young Navy's capital ships, Congress and her sister ships were larger and more heavily armed than the standard frigates of the period.

 Her first duties with the newly formed United States Navy were to provide protection for American merchant shipping during the Quasi War with France and to defeat the Barbary pirates in the First Barbary War.
-During the War of 1812 she made several extended length cruises in company with her sister ship President and captured, or assisted in the capture of twenty British merchant ships.
-At the end of 1813, due to a lack of materials to repair her, she was placed in ordinary for the remainder of the war.
-In 1815 she returned to service for the Second Barbary War and made patrols through 1816.
-In the 1820s she helped suppress piracy in the West Indies, made several voyages to South America, and was the first U.S. warship to visit China.
-Congress spent her last ten years of service as a receiving ship until ordered broken up in 1834.
+During the War of 1812, she made several extended length cruises in company with her sister ship President and captured or assisted in the capture of twenty British merchant ships.
+At the end of 1813, because repair materials were lacking, she was placed in reserve for the remainder of the war.
+In 1815, she returned to service for the Second Barbary War and made patrols through 1816.
+In the 1820s, she helped suppress piracy in the West Indies, made several voyages to South America, and was the first U.S. warship to visit China.
+Congress spent her last ten years of service as a receiving ship until she was broken up in 1834.